viperML/wrapper-manager/doc/content/_index.md

 # => «derivation /nix/store/...»
 ```

-For example, if you want to use wrapper-manager in the context of a devshell, you can instatiate it directly like so:
+For example, if you want to use wrapper-manager in the context of a dev-shell, you can instantiate it directly like so:
 ```nix
 # pkgs and wrapper-manager in scope, see previous steps
 # ...